agoldst/litdata-vagrant/README.md

 * The important information controlling the installation is in file `Vagrantfile`, `usefulpackages.R`, and `puppet/manifests/rstudio-shiny-server.pp`.
 * If you want to map additional directories to your Windows host, add lines following the pattern `config.vm.synced_folder  "etc", "/etc/shiny-server", create:true` to `Vagrantfile`, and do a `vagrant reload`.
 * If you want additional R-packages installed, add these to the list in `usefulpackages.R`; do not forget to make a copy of the changes, this file will be overridden when you update to a more recent version of  `rstudio-shiny-server-on-ubuntu`.
-* Check the top lines in `puppet/manifests/rstudio-shiny-server.pp`
+* Check the top lines in `puppet/manifests/rstudio-shiny-server.pp` if you want to change the installed server versions.
 * The default installation gives 2048MB memory to the VM.
 This might be too much, so check the line `v.memory = 2048` in `Vagrantfile`
 * It is not necessary to keept the "black box" open to run the server.
 The system can run totally in the background.
 * Once everything works ok, you can start and stop the Virtual Box system in your Oracle VM Virtual Box manager; use `rstudio-shiny-server-on-ubuntu_default`.
 Only use `vagrant reload` when you have changed settings.
+* You can take a snapshot with `vagrant snapshot take <name>`, vagrant snapshot list to list them, and `vagrant snapshot go <name>` to restore a snapshot.

 Running Shiny
 -------------